 Envoy of Williamsburg is in Williamsburg, Virginia, a city with a total of 85,370 people.
 We gave this nursing home a rock bottom overall score based on the data we looked at.
 At the end of the day, you would be better off to avoid of this nursing home.
 We wouldn't blame you if you're ready to stop reading and find another nursing home.
-However, if you want to learn more about this place's category grades, we will discuss short-term care in the next section.
+However, if you want to learn more about this place's category grades, inspection reports are discussed in the next section.

 Envoy of Williamsburg